-The Xiaomi Mi 11 Ultra is the first phone to us the newly-developed Samsung GN2 sensor that will undoubtedly be seen on other handsets in the coming months.
-The 50MP chip has large photosites arranged in a 4-in-1 2.8µm Super Pixel arrangement which promises great lowlight performance.
-The sensor has already taking top honors in the DXO Mark charts from the Huawei Mate 40 Pro+.
+The Xiaomi Mi 11 Ultra is the first phone to use the newly-developed Samsung GN2 sensor that will undoubtedly be seen on other handsets in the coming months.
+The 50MP chip has large photosites arranged in a 4-in-1 2.8µm Super Pixel arrangement which promises great low light performance.
+The sensor has already taken top honors in the DXO Mark charts from the Huawei Mate 40 Pro+.

 |Xiaomi Mi 11 Ultra||1/1.12 inch||22.7mm|

 The Xiaomi Mi 11 Ultra, of course, has more than the one camera.
 In addition to the 50MP f/1.8 main wideangle lens, there is a 48MP f/2.2 128° ultrawide lens, and a 48MP f/4.1 telephoto lens with a 5x optical zoom equating to a 120mm max focal length.
 All three rear cameras offer 8K video recording at 24fps.

 Other key features of the Mi 11 Ultra include:

 • a small 126x294 pixel 120MHz LCD panel on the rear